 - Make Technology Work for You – Leave the house in a rush?
 Busy day ahead?
 Technology is not always bad for a relationship.
 It only takes a few minutes to send your partner a cute text, loving email, or silly meme to let them know you’re thinking of them, which is a sure way to bring a smile to their face.

 - Learn Together – Having a shared goal creates commonality within a relationship, stimulates conversation among partners, and provides opportunities for closeness.
 Take on new ventures together, whether it be cooking classes, beer or wine-making, a co-ed sport, or training a pet, just to name a few.

 - Unplug – There’s nothing that says “I’m not listening” than checking your phone for your latest text or email mid-conversation with your partner.
 Turn your phone on silent when having quality time together so that you give your partner undivided attention.
 This shows that you really value the time you have with them.

 - Create a Date Night Jar – It’s easy to get caught up in the mundane daily routine and, before you know it, you realize watching TV together doesn’t always cut it.
 Create a date night jar by independently writing down date ideas, fold them in half, and put them into a jar.
 Each month pull out one card and do the suggested activity (without complaint!).

 - Carve out Time – Taking time off for a vacation or staycation is not always possible (although certainly ideal!) so it is important to get creative with the time you do have together.
 Make it a nightly practice to check in with one another, even if it is for only 15-20 minutes per day.
-Check out this nifty outline by The Gottman Institute on how to create the Magic Five Hours for Relationship Enhancement.
+Check out this nifty outline by The Gottman Institute on how to carve out The Magic Five Hours for Relationship Enhancement.